shred/maestix/README.md

 * Very easy to use.
 No hardware knowledge about MaestroPro is required.
 * VMM compatible, no hacks, no muforce, no mungwall, and no patchwork hits.
 * Requires 68020 or higher.
 68060 and DraCo compatible.
-* GPL licensed, open source.
+* LGPLv3 licensed, open source.
 * Source Code is available at [GitHub](https://github.com/shred/maestix).

 ## Building from Source